-I’ve been back in the states for about two weeks now, just in time for the New York weather to kick off it’s hot, thick, smelly, sticky summer party.
+The New York weather has kicked off it’s hot, thick, smelly, sticky summer party.
 It makes you kind of lazy, in need of a shot of caffeine — but nothing too hot.
 It’s definitely iced coffee weather.

 Granita di caffé is an Italian specialty, a variant of iced coffee unlike any you’ve ever had.
 Like a snow cone for adults, it’s Italian shaved ice laced with espresso and a bit of sugar, sandwiched between two heaping scoops of unsweetened panna.

-Tazza d’Oro is known to have some of the best granita di caffé in all of Roma, but I was told of a place that had even better.
-I was informed that it was a small and “ugly” (though to my American eyes, it was still quaint as ever) — a no frills kind of place.
+Tazza d’Oro is known to have some of the best granita di caffé in all of Rome, but I was told of a place that was even better.
+Described as small and “ugly” (though to my eyes, it was still quaint as ever) — it was a low frill kind of place.
 But many Italians agreed, it had the best granita di caffé.
-So over the bridge I went to Trastevere, a bohemian district of Rome full of art galleries, boutiques, and cafes — a young Roman crowd ever present.
+So I crossed the bridge to Trastevere, a youthful bohemian district of Rome full of art galleries, boutiques, and cafes.

 I found Bar San Calisto on a little street off of Piazza di Santa Maria (and a gorgeous church worth going into).
-It was as un-touristy as they come.
-A tiny bar full of Romans and baristas who don’t really speak English ensured that this would be an authentic experience.
-And it was.
-The granita di caffé was rich and strong, the espresso soaking each bite, and the homemade panna provided the perfect balance.
+A tiny bar full of locals.
+The granita di caffé was rich and strong, the espresso soaking each bite, and the homemade panna providing the perfect balance.
 Simple, yet divine, and perfect for a summer day.
-If you are as addicted as I, follow it with an espresso at the bar, which is prepared in that easy, lassez-faire-but-somehow-exceptional Roman way.

-If you can’t make it to Rome, the Washington Post has a recipe here; it’s easy to prepare at home to beat the heat.
+If you can’t make it to Rome, the Washington Post has a recipe here; it’s easy to prepare at home.

-Live, work, or visiting in Rome (if so, I envy you)?
 Also in the neighborhood: Galleria Nazionale d’Arte Antica in Palazzo Corsini, housing a lovely Caravaggio — amongst other works — and Villa Farnesina, with gorgeous frescoes completed by Raphael.
-It’s also fun to wander, popping into the art galleries and boutiques featuring local designers, granita di caffé in hand.
+It’s also fun to wander, popping into the art galleries and boutiques featuring local designers.

 Tuesday, May 10, 2011

 In essence, the cortado is the Spanish lovechild of a macchiato and a cappuccino.
-It’s really all about ratio.
-The milk is used to cut the acidity of the espresso, but not too much.
+It’s really all about the ratio; the milk is used to cut the acidity of the espresso, but not overpower.
 The espresso comes through to balance the milk, which is steamed more like a latte, with little-to-no foam.
 The milk is steamed at a lesser temperature as well, and it is served in a 5 to 7 oz. glass rather than ceramic.
-In this way, you simply cannot take a cortado to go, so relax and stay a while.